AvijeetJain/README.md/README.md

 - 🌱 I’m currently developing websites

-- 🔥 I'm also enhancing myself in the field of Machine Learning
+- 🔥 I'm also enhancing myself in the field of DSA

 - 📫 Reach out to me at my **<a href="mailto:jainavijeet@gmail.com">Email</a>**